zoghal/Translations/README.md

 	Configure::write('Config.language', 'dk');
 	$translatedDK = Translation::translate('original');

+The plugin as a whole can be configured via the `Translation::config` function:

+   Translation::config(array(
+		'locale' => 'en',
+		'domain' => 'default',
+		'category' => 'LC_MESSAGES',
+		'useDbConfig' => 'default',
+		'useTable' => 'translations',
+		'cacheConfig' => 'default',
+		'autoPopulate' => null
+   ));

 Missing entries are automatically added on first use in development mode - so you can just add the markers into your code as appropriate, and then update via the admin interface.
+In production mode, this functionality is disabled by default

 ##TODO